sosi-org/chaintree/demo-templator-serve/readme.md

+# A web API
+* A tiny API server to serve them.
+  * Accepts json
+  * or otherss, based on mime type
+  * uses CORS (express).
+* Features:
+  * Is Sertverless by definition.

+microservicee
+serverless
+server

 ## Intention:
 A demo application
 a showcase
 An online tool
-Srerverless Microsservice with CORS=*
+Srerverless Microservice with CORS=*
 To use in a github demo.

-Is snow a social cewature.
+Is now a social ceature.
 Is grounded and has a face.

 Uses express, cors